-Counties are committed to strengthening the child support program through implementation of federal mandates and state statutes.
-Ensuring effective and efficient ongoing operations requires sufficient federal and state funding and must not result in any increased county costs.
+Counties are committed to strengthening the child support program, delivering the best possible services to families participating in the program, and helping to address California's child poverty crisis through implementation of federal mandates and state statutes.
+Ensuring effective and efficient ongoing operations requires sufficient federal and state funding for each local child support agency.
+And any federal or state child support policy changes should not result in increased county costs and any increased administrative responsibilities should be fully funded.
 Counties support maximizing federal funding for child support operations at the county level.

-- The way in which child support funding is structured prevents many counties from efficiently meeting state and federal collection guidelines and forces smaller counties to adopt a regional approach or, more alarmingly, fail to provide needed services as mandated by existing standards.
-Counties need an adequate and sustainable funding stream and flexibility at the local level to ensure timely and accurate child support efforts, and must not be held liable for failures to meet guidelines in the face of inadequate and inflexible funding. - 2) Counties must have the freedom to make local decisions at the local level.
-While program standards and mandates are codified in state statute and federal mandate, the unique decisions on how to operationalize those mandates must remain a decision that is made at the local level.
+- 1) The way in which child support funding is structured prevents many counties from efficiently meeting state and federal collection guidelines and occasionally leads smaller counties to adopt a regionalized approach or, more alarmingly, fail to provide needed services as mandated by existing standards.
+Counties need an adequate and sustainable funding stream for both programmatic and administrative responsibilities, as well as flexibility at the local level to ensure timely and accurate child support efforts, and must not be held liable for failures to meet guidelines in the face of inadequate and inflexible funding. - 2) Counties must have the freedom to make local decisions at the local level.
+While program standards and mandates are codified in state statute and federal mandate, the unique decisions on how to operationalize those mandates in a manner that addresses the unique needs of the families being served by each local child support agency must remain a decision that is made at the local level.